Emergency First Aid at Work (EFAW)

 The HSE is clear that practical first aid competencies must be physically assessed.
 A certificate produced without hands-on practice and direct observation of skills doesn’t meet the standard set by the Health and Safety (First-Aid) Regulations 1981 or the Approved Code of Practice L74.
 We don’t offer online-only EFAW, and we wouldn’t if we could.

-Sessions are delivered at your workplace or chosen venue.
 Groups are capped at 12 to ensure every learner gets sufficient hands-on practice time.
 Every session is built around your working environment, your sector’s risks, and your internal reporting procedures.
+We also design each course to incorporate your specific workplace hazards, your organisation’s layout, and the findings of your first aid needs assessment.
+If you haven’t carried out a needs assessment yet, we can guide you through what’s involved during the enquiry process.

 Delivery includes: